 While the surface is still wet, quickly wipe off the excess clay with a dry paper towel (a small sponge might work as well.)
 Keep wiping until all that’s left is the clay in the stamp impression.

 Set the soap aside to dry for 10-15 minutes; lightly spray with alcohol one more time to give the soap a little shine (optional.)
 This helps to clear up any dull film left behind by the “paint.”
 (Note: if you spray too soon, before it’s completely dry, the fine lines will disappear.
 However, you can go back and paint them again or do any touch-ups, as needed.)

 These pumpkin stamped soaps have cocoa powder painted on them, using the same technique.
 I love the rich, dark brown color that cocoa powder gives these soaps.

 Two or more colors is possible, too: I painted this tree stamp with French green clay for the leaves and cocoa powder was used for painting the trunk and branches.

 Using stamps as a design element is an easy way to make handcrafted soaps more interesting and colorful.
 If you’ve been feeling a little “swirl challenged” or if you’re wanting to try something different, get some stamps and let your creativity flow.

-With 10 years of making soap under her belt, Kathy White is owner and soap alchemist at Posey and Fern, a handcrafted soap business.
+With 10 years of making soap under her belt, Kathy White is owner and soap alchemist at Karis Praxis, a handcrafted soap business.
 She is a member and certified Advanced Level Soapmaker with the Handcrafted Soap & Cosmetics Guild (HSCG) and teaches soapmaking classes in the greater Houston and Galveston, Texas, area.